csantanapr/knative-kind/README.md

 Checkout my tutorials for other kubernetes like [docker-desktop](https://github.com/csantanapr/knative-docker-desktop) and [minikube](https://github.com/csantanapr/knative-minikube).

-Please refer and complete the tasks specified the "Install Docker for Desktop" and "Install Kind" section before executing the command below
+Please refer and complete the tasks specified the "Install Docker Desktop" and "Install Kind" section before executing the command below

 TLDR;
 ```bash